-The second RIVAL network event will be held on Thursday 7 November 2019 in Edinburgh.
+The second RIVAL network event will be held on Thursday 7 November 2019 at St Cecilia’s Hall, Edinburgh.

 - Registration for this event and RIVAL events 3 and 4 is via Eventbrite.

 - Registration is free to Scotland-based members of the library and information science practitioner and research communities who have joined the RIVAL network.
-(NB Network membership includes a commitment to participate at this and two other events in March 2020 and July 2020.)
+(NB Network membership includes a commitment to participate at this and two other events on 19th March 2020 and 9th July 2020.)

 - Funding is available to subsidise delegate travel and accommodation costs associated with participation at RIVAL events 2, 3 and 4.
 Details on how to claim costs will be mailed to delegates upon registration.